County Laois, Ireland

 With just 15 rooms, Ballyfin is the perfect place to stay for a secluded getaway

-Famed for its 600 acres of parkland, luscious gardens and medieval out buildings, Ballyfin has plenty to the nature buff entertained
+Famed for its 600 acres of parkland, luscious gardens and medieval out buildings, Ballyfin has plenty to keep the nature buff entertained

 The sumptuous interiors of the hotel reflect the rich historical and artistic past of the surrounding Irish landscape